shivangi-javia/inactive-user-deletion/README.md

 - The email subject and content can be customized by editing the options in the settings page.
 - You can also change the number of days for inactivity and the warning periods for the emails.
+- Post reassignment can be easily modified by selecting a new user or admin under the settings.

 == Support ==